Tenants¶

 What is a tenant?

 This is mostly useful if you want to create a product sold in white-label where each of your client has its own space.
-It allows for example for a user to have several accounts with the same email address inside one workspace, but actually tied to different tenants.
+It allows for example for a user to have several accounts with the same email address inside one instance, but actually tied to different tenants.
 From a user point-of-view, this is a different application on which they login with different credentials.

-Base URL¶
+Base URL

 Each tenant is tied to a base URL: each routes, like login or registration, will be derived from this base.
 When you integrate Fief in your application, you'll need this base URL.

-Other tenants gets a path prefix, like https://example.fief.dev/other-tenant.
+Other tenants gets a path prefix, like https://fief.mydomain.com/other-tenant.

 Tip